poorvi-1310/Prasunet_DS_05/README.md

 Locate geographical hotspots for targeted interventions.

-Interactive Filters: Filters for year, severity, type, and location to customize the view.
+Interactive Filters: Filters for year, severity, type to customize the view.
 It also helps to compare the data of the current year and previous year.